Locations we serve

 Can I sue for defamation if falsely accused of a crime?

-Where a person is accused of a criminal offence, the effect on their reputation can be devastating and far-reaching, even where the allegation is untrue.
-It can affect a persons personal and professional life, damaging relationships and impacting their employment prospects including promotions and future employment.
+Where a person is falsely accused of a criminal offence, the effect on their reputation can be devastating and far-reaching, even where the allegation is untrue.
+A false accusation can affect a persons personal and professional life, damaging relationships and impacting their employment prospects including promotions and future employment.
 Even if the allegation does not become a police matter, or the individual is cleared in court, the damage caused by the allegations can still be significant.
+A false accusation can make you feel like your world has turned upside down.
 It is understandable that people in these situations may wish to take legal action against those that falsely accused them.
-Whether or not this is possible depends on where the defamatory statement took place.
+Whether or not this is possible depends on where the defamatory statement took place and whether any of the defences to defamation are available.

-In the event that defamatory material has been published or said about you, Vardags team of top defamation lawyers can take legal action against the proprietor, right the record, and win you your deserved compensation.
+In the event that a false accusation or other defamatory material has been published or said about you, Vardags team of top defamation lawyers can take legal action against the proprietor, right the record, and win you your deserved compensation.

 If you have been defamed, click below for a free initial consultation with one of our expert R&P solicitors.